clay-walker/Reddit-API-Pipeline-DE-TakeHome/instructions/dbt.md

 1. Once you've worked through these initial steps, click on `Start Developing`.

-You are now in an IDE which is connected to your Redshift cluster.
+You are now in an IDE which is connected to your Snowflake cluster.
 Here we'll run some basic transformations on our data.

 1. Click on `initialize project`.
 This will populate the directory on the left hand side with folder and files we may need.